openownership/bods-dev-handbook/style_guide.md

 - inside the box include only the essential key:value pairs for the point you are illustation

 Font choice:
-- use Arial for all text not inside a statement rectangle
+- use Arial for all text in diagrams
-- use Monaco for the text inside a statement rectangle (you may need to download and install Monaco)
-- as a guideline you could use font size 10 for icon labels ('Person A', 'Company A'), font size 8 for text inside the statement rectangle, and font size 8 for the statement label ('entity stament', 'person statement')
+- as a guideline you could use font size 10 for icon labels ('Person A', 'Company A'), font size 9 for text inside the statement rectangle ('entityType: registeredEntity), and font size 8 for the statement label ('entity stament', 'person statement')

 Text alignment:
 - icon labels should be placed underneath icons, centred and aligned to the centre of the icon